Smoke haze again forces delay in Australian Open qualifying - WHIZ News

-MELBOURNE, Australia (AP) — Australian Open officials have delayed the start of play by two hours on the second day of qualifying, hoping that smoke from regional wild fires will clear later Wednesday.
+MELBOURNE, Australia (AP) — Australian Open officials delayed the start of play by two hours on the second day of qualifying until smoke from regional wild fires cleared later Wednesday.

 Smoke and hazy conditions at Melbourne Park on Tuesday affected the opening day’s play with organizers criticized for allowing qualifying matches to proceed.